crazycooky77/ci_projects/README.md

 - The base template was cloned from the [Code Institute GitHub repository](https://github.com/Code-Institute-Org/ci-full-template)
 - The basic readme and HTML templates were copied from [CluelessBiker's mentoring repository](https://github.com/CluelessBiker/mentoring/tree/main)
 - The majority of text content (blog posts) was taken from https://fbuechsel.eu/
+	- No HTML/CSS content was taken from this page
 - Font used from [Google Fonts](https://fonts.google.com/specimen/Share+Tech)
 - Social media, calendar, and copy icons were taken from [Font Awesome](https://fontawesome.com/)
 - Script for including HTML files within other files taken from https://www.tutorialspoint.com/how-to-include-another-html-file-in-an-html-file